tatianegercina/FinTech/02-Homework/22-DeFi/Instructions/README.md

 ## Setting up your project

 1. Create a new Github repository named `martian_market` and clone it to your machine.
-2. From your terminal, `cd` into the repo directory and copy the contents of the [starter code] file into it.
+2. Copy the contents of the [starter code](Starter-Code) file into this new directory.
-3. Remaining inside the repo directory, run the following commands in your terminal:
+3. From your terminal, `cd` into the directory, then run the following commands:

     * `npm install`
     * `npm install -g truffle`